CapelaGames/csProgrammingBasics/commenting.md

 Commenting is an important part of making your code easy to read, not just for others, but yourself in 3 months time, or 5 years time.
 You might have forgotten what your code does, but the comments will help you understand.

-In C# there are multiple ways you might make a comment.
+In C# there are multiple ways you might make comments.

+## When should I comment code?

 ## Single line comments
 To add a single line comment, just write //